 Environment Variables and add a variable called

-Now head back to the balenaCloud dashboard and you will be able to follow the progress of downloading and installing the containers inside your device, as displayed in the image below:
+Meanwhile, that background cloud-build that we kicked off earlier should be complete by now, and we can check the progress of downloading and installing the containers inside your device, as displayed in the image below:

 This sample project is a multi-container application, including the simple-server-python project to create an HTTP server with the Datadog monitoring agent.

 After the containers have finished downloading, they will automatically start, running the Flask server and the Datadog agent.

 If you have done everything correctly you can now go back to the Datadog dashboard, and you will see that the devices are now showing up! 🎆🎆🎆